freitasgouvea/solidity-expert-bootcamp/05-Assembly1/Readme.md

 3. Can you trigger a revert in the init code in Remix ?

 A: Yes, ths tx is reverted and the contract is not deployed.
+You also can in Remix by sending wei as you deploy the contract.

 Example tested: